 • Because the increased alpha at high MCRT is the more rapid and efficient removal of surfactants.
 It is readily observed in “plug flow” aeration tanks.

-• In plug flow aeration tanks, the alpha factor at the influent zone of the aeration tank may be only 0.3 but at the effluent area, it may be as high as 0.8
+• In plug flow aeration tanks, the alpha factor at the in fluent zone of the aeration tank may be only 0.3 but at the affluent area, it may be as high as 0.8

 • This dramatic change requires aeration tapering.
-Unfortunately, the alpha factor is lowest where the uptake rate is highest.
+Unfortunately, the alpha cause is lowest where the uptake rate is highest.

 Role of Selectors